-Appendix 3: Local Safeguarding Procedures Children's Advice and Duty Service- CADS advice provided:
+Appendix 3: Local Safeguarding Procedures Children's Advice and Duty Service- CADS

-Before contacting CADS, please answer the following questions and follow the
+Before contacting CADS, please answer the following questions & follow the advice provided

 Can you evidence that the child is experiencing or likely to suffer significant harm?

 YES

 Do you have the consent of the parents/young person to make contact with CADS or have you informed them of your intention to do so?